Game Programmer

 Per-Bar Layout Control

-Each action bar has its own edit popup — orientation (horizontal/vertical), number of rows, number of icons, icon size (with a live px slider), icon padding, and an "Always Show Buttons" toggle.
-Changes apply immediately to the bar's layout.
-Bars can be dragged freely in edit mode and snap to each other, allowing players to stack them or spread them anywhere on screen.
+Each action bar has its own edit popup — orientation, number of rows, number of icons, icon size, icon padding, and an "Always Show Buttons" toggle.
+Changes apply immediately.
+Bars can be dragged freely in edit mode and snap to each other.

 Action Bar Popup